 Propane is a fairly clean-burning gas, it doesn’t normally have dark smoke, like wood fires, and a healthy propane flame shouldn’t put off hardly any soot.

-If you are starting to notice dark black marks forming around your water heater or even in your RV kitchen by the stove you either have something in the burner that is causing soot or you have a weak flame that is not burning cleanly.
+If you notice dark black marks forming around your water heater or even in your RV kitchen by the stove, you either have something in the burner that is causing soot or you have a weak flame that is not burning cleanly.

-You can adjust the flame strength on a water heater and that may be an easy solution to the problem.
-But if the heavy soot continues you may have a bad RV propane regulator.
+You can adjust the flame strength on a water heater.
+Strengthening it might solve the problem.
+But if the heavy soot continues, you may have a bad RV propane regulator.

 4. Venting or Leaking Regulator

 You can test for leaks by using a dish soap water mixture.
 Dump or spray it over the regulator and look carefully for bubbles.
-If you see bubbles starting to form that is where the leak is.
+If you see bubbles forming, that is where the leak is.

 5. No Propane Flow

-A common cause may a safety feature that is inside the regulator.
-If the regulator detects a high propane flow it will engage the safety valve and shut off.
-This same feature is found on the valve of a propane tank.
+A common cause may be a safety feature that is inside the regulator.
+If the regulator detects a high propane flow, it will engage the safety valve and shut off.
+The same feature is found on the valve of a propane tank.

 You can reset the propane regulator by turning off the propane tanks and making sure all your propane appliances are shut off.
 The regulator should reset after a few minutes.

-Propane regulators aren’t made to last forever.
+Propane regulators don’t last forever.
 They have a life of about 10 years and a regulator can give out simply because it’s too old.

-If the age of your regulator is starting to get to the double digits and it’s having issues it’s time to replace it.
+If the age of your regulator is getting to the double digits and it’s having issues, it’s time to replace it.

 7. The Automatic Changeover Isn’t Functioning